hiwind/samples/README.md

 responsive.css - Simple responsive css layouts to hide & show elements by classname on 4 different device sizes.

+tables.css - Backwards compatible classes for tables, table rows, and table cells.

+twitter_links.php - Add absolute twitter links to usernames and hashtags in text.

 vars.php - Quickly collect backwards compatible GET and POST variables into a single variable.

 write_files.php - Easily create, rewrite, append & delete files.
 Includes a safer method for rewriting files if the content would not be changed.